MSU-Libraries/colophon/README.md

 ### Colophon Exit Codes
 The primary `colophon` script has three possible exit codes.
 * `0` There were no failures when running stages on manifest entries.
-* `1` An error occured while running.
+* `1` An error occured.
 See output/logs for detals.
-* `2` While running stages, failures occurred.
+* `2` While running stages, one or more failures occurred.
 * `2` (Strict mode) A manifest entry was skipped or there were unassociated files.

 ### Colophon Output